 For example, the SWIFT network requires every transfer to provide details of up to three correspondent banks before reaching the desired destination.

-Following this, once the funds have reached the destination, the recipient’s bank could have their fraud prevention procedures, delaying the payment even further.
+Following this, once the funds have reached the destination, the recipient's bank could have its fraud prevention procedures, delaying the payment even further.

-Delayed bank transfers can cause a great deal of inconvenience, which is why you should always keep these factors in mind to ensure your money is sent safely and securely.
+Delayed bank transfers can cause a great deal of inconvenience, which is why you should always have a backup plan.